lockwatson-share/LLMSecurityGuard/README.md

 Interactive CLI Review Tool – Approve/reject prompts via terminal.

-Streamlit Dashboard – Visual view of pending prompts.
+Streamlit Dashboard – Visual view of pending prompts and risk metrics.

 Attack Simulations – Prebuilt scripts to test your security layers.

-Modular Architecture – Easily extend with new sanitizers or adapters.
+Modular Architecture – Easily extend with new sanitizers, adapters, or logging modules.

-👥 Who Is This For?
+Who Is This For?

 Developers building LLM-powered apps